Skip to footer content

 Docker Compose Build (Developer Tutorial): Figure 6

-Then, Select the container name and type and click ok.
+6. Choose the container name and type, then click Ok.

 Docker Compose Build (Developer Tutorial): Figure 7

-Now that the new create project is added to the docker container, we can run docker-compose through the docker application.
-Below is the sample output generated from the react JS client-side code.
+Now that the newly created project is added to the Docker container, Docker Compose commands can run it.
+Below is a sample output generated from the React JS client-side code.

 Docker Compose Build (Developer Tutorial): Figure 8

-Below is the API server-side code that runs from the docker container.
+Below is the API server-side code executing from the Docker container.

 Docker Compose Build (Developer Tutorial): Figure 9